jhildenbiddle/nth-grid/docs/index.md

   Go for it!
 The only ask is that you consider contributing to the main Nth-Grid project before releasing a separate version to the public.
 This will improve Nth-Grid for everyone and help avoid the potential confusion caused by having multiple Nth-Grid repos available.

-## Contact
+## Support

-- Create a [Github issue](https://github.com/jhildenbiddle/nth-grid/issues) for bug reports, feature requests, or questions
+- Create a 💬 [Github issue](https://github.com/jhildenbiddle/nth-grid/issues) for bug reports, feature requests, or questions
 - Follow [@jhildenbiddle](https://twitter.com/jhildenbiddle) for announcements
-- Add a ⭐️ [star on GitHub](https://github.com/jhildenbiddle/nth-grid) or ❤️ [tweet](https://twitter.com/intent/tweet?url=https%3A%2F%2Fgithub.com%2Fjhildenbiddle%2Fnth-grid&hashtags=css,developers,frontend,javascript) to support the project!
+- Add a ⭐️ [star on GitHub](https://github.com/jhildenbiddle/nth-grid) or 🐦 [tweet](https://twitter.com/intent/tweet?url=https%3A%2F%2Fgithub.com%2Fjhildenbiddle%2Fnth-grid&hashtags=developers,frontend,css,less,postcss,sass,scss) to support the project!

 ## License